-Of course, the iPad isn't just for the K-12 crowd.
-In fact, this 1-pound slate is arguably the most powerful mobile computer anyone can buy for the money.
-And the new iWork suite makes the iPad a good tool for getting stuff done.
+Other highlights include more than 10 hours of battery life and a new iWork suite that makes the iPad a good productivity tool.
 But in an age of ultra-affordable Chromebooks and Windows machines, Apple's refreshed tablet is more of a satisfying niche device than it is a PC for the masses.

 The iPad still packs a sharp, 9.7-inch display into a compact and lightweight aluminum package.
 But the overall aesthetic is a bit tired in an age of shrinking bezels on phones; the thick black border around the screen feels somewhat antiquated even for the iPad's relatively low price.